saboooor/gilcord/README.md

 - Message stickers
 - Multi-server
 - Parses all mentions, timestamps, and emojis (if the emoji with the same name exists)
-- Webhooks on discord side (guilded soon when avatar/name is editable)
+- Webhooks on discord side (guilded soon if they add editing)

 # Known Issues:
 - Messages with images on Guilded have an ! in them